America’s largest free arts festival, rocking the cultural heart of Baltimore since 1982, attracts aficionados and free spirits alike.

-If you’re looking for an eclectic cultural immersion that lets you keep your wallet in your pocket, get to Baltimore July 19-21, 2019 for Artscape, the largest free arts festival in the nation.
-Spanning 14 square blocks around the Maryland Institute College of Arts (MICA), the giant, three-day festival welcomes more than 350,000 people to the streets of Baltimore to celebrate the arts.
-View YouTube video
+Go to Baltimore in mid-July for Artscape, the largest free arts festival in the country.
+Spanning 14 square blocks around the Maryland Institute College of Arts (MICA), the three-day event welcomes more than 350,000 people of all ages to celebrate the arts.

-Inspired by the 50th anniversary of the Apollo 11 moon landing on “Artscape Saturday”—July 20—the festival’s 2019 theme is Discover.
-Explore the festival’s exciting array of delightfully unexpected and out-of-this-world experiences.
-Be on the lookout for artists decked out in impeccable costumes and locals letting their freak-flag fly; join a makeshift marching band for an impromptu parade; or revel amongst the street-corner dance troupes, sidewalk puppeteers and park-bench performers vying for onlookers’ cheers.
-From art-cars covered in bottle caps and pennies to sculptures made of shopping bags, the unusual, eye-catching creations on display are sure to amaze you.
+Explore an exciting array of delightfully unexpected experiences.
+Be on the lookout for artists decked out in impeccable costumes and locals letting their freak flag fly.
+Join a makeshift marching band for an impromptu parade or revel amongst the street-corner dance troupes, sidewalk puppeteers and park-bench performers vying for onlookers’ cheers.
+From cars covered in bottle caps and pennies to sculptures made of shopping bags, the unusual, eye-catching creations are sure to amaze you.

 Activities for All Ages

-Artscape is an open invitation for the entire family.
-Budding artists can enjoy Kidscape and Teenscape where hands-on activities and inventive games encourage friendly competition for all.
-And for those adults looking to continue the fun after dusk, there’s Artscape After Hours, complete with illuminated city streets and dancing under the streetlights and the stars.
+Budding artists can enjoy Kidscape and Teenscape, where hands-on activities and inventive games encourage friendly competition for all.
+Adults looking to continue the fun after dusk can attend Artscape After Hours to dance under the streetlights and the stars.